 In 2012, Rockefeller Group completed the 325,000-square-foot BASF North American Headquarters at The Green at Florham Park in Morris County, N.J.
 The inspired exterior and interior designs represent the next generation of the modern workplace environment – a sustainable, efficient and collaborative space that serves to enhance productivity and attract talent.

-The building was a signature component of the first phase of The Green at Florham Park, a 268-acre master-planned sustainable development approximately 30 miles west of Midtown Manhattan.
+The building was a signature component of the first phase of The Green at Florham Park, a 268-acre master-planned development approximately 30 miles west of Midtown Manhattan.
 At full build out, the Green at Florham Park attracted the training facility for the New York Jets, two buildings for Summit Medical Group, luxury rentals at AVE Florham Park, and an Archer Hotel.

 Located at 100 Park Avenue, the BASF Building boasts a welcoming and inspiring two-story lobby.
 The ground floor space serves as an extension of the outdoors and provides open space and natural light.

 The 90% open floor plan provides daylight that illuminates 75% of the interior space.
-An under Floor Air Distribution ventilation system is a key sustainable feature of the building, providing 30% more ventilation and allowing employees to control their HVAC environment.
+An Under Floor Air Distribution ventilation system is a key sustainable feature of the building, providing 30% more ventilation and allowing employees to control their HVAC environment.
 The UFAD ventilation system was critical

 to obtaining LEED® Platinum certification.